ecs-org/ecs-appliance/README.md

 + a local development machine with vagrant and a hypervisor for vagrant installed.
     + vagrant will setup the base machine for you

+### Partitioning

-The partition layout should be flat with the 1 partition taking all space as root.
+Unless a good reason to do otherwise, the partition layout should be the same as the default xenial cloud & vagrant images layout.

+This image consists of a DOS-MBR and partition one taking all the space as root partition.
+The Vagrant version has initrd grow-root support, so p1 will resize to maximum on reboot.

+For custom storage partitions or network attached storage, the appliance can be told in env.yml to setup storage partitions and mountpoints for /data and /volatile to the requested custom configuration.

++ /volatile: All cache and work files are written to /volatile
++ /data: All data worth saving is written to /data

-### ssh install to a empty xenial vm
+### install via ssh to a empty xenial vm

 on your local machine:

-if cloning from a private repository, copy the repository readonly ssh key to the target vm, the saltstack part will correct permissions later.
+if cloning from a private repository, copy the repository readonly ssh key to the target vm.
+(the saltstack part will correct permissions later)

 ```
 ssh root@target.vm.ip '/bin/bash -c "mkdir -p /app/.ssh"'